project-violet/violet/violet-message-search-core/README.md

 # Violet Message Search Core

+Toolkit for Searching Doujinshi Quotes

-If you want to just using my message search engine, see https://github.com/project-violet/violet-message-search-local.
+If you want to just using just message search engine, see https://github.com/project-violet/violet-message-search-local.

 ## Support